nodecross/nodex-docs/source/unid_edge/index.md

 ### Security Configuration

 The system software allows users to change security parameters after authenticating privileged users according to predefined policies.
-Specifically, access policies (e.g., authorized entity’s DID and IP), security policy (e.g., configuration of cryptography), and update policies (e.g., HeartBeat frequency, logging transmission frequency, automatic installation of updated software) can be changed after user authentication.
+Specifically, access policies (e.g., authorized entity's DID and IP), security policy (e.g., configuration of cryptography), and update policies (e.g., HeartBeat frequency, logging transmission frequency, automatic installation of updated software) can be changed after user authentication.
 Security-relevant configuration changes are allowed by the system software, just after authentication of privileged users (such authentication is in accordance with predefined policies).
 The security parameters that can be changed after user authentication include:

-- Access policies (i.e. authorized entity's DID and IP),
+- Access policies (i.e. authorized entity's DID and IP)
-- Security policy (i.e. configuration of used cryptography),
+- Security policy (i.e. configuration of used cryptography)
 - Update policies (i.e. logging transmission frequency or automatic installation of updated software)

 ### Security Lifecycle Management